hackrepair/hackrepair-admin-login-notifier/readme.txt

 Short answer: Change the setting in `WP Admin > Settings > General > Email Address`.

 Long answer: The Hack Repair Guy's Admin Login Notifier uses WordPress' default admin email setting - this notification will be sent to the same email address WordPress uses to send you other notifications.

-Additional notification recipients can be selected via plugin settings page (`WP Admin > Settings > Admin Login Notifier`).
-Just select which admin-level users should be notified.
+Additional notification recipients may be selected via the plugin Settings page.
+Just select which users should be notified and click Save.

 **3. Why did you create this plugin?**